Overview

 Transcribed - Published: 10 June 2025

-While you wait for season two of Crimes of the Times, please enjoy a featured season of L.A.
-Times Studio's show, The Trials of Frank Carson.
+In Season 2 of Crimes of the Times, host Christopher Goffard revisits one of the longest and most bizarre murder trials in U.S. history.
+This special podcast rerelease will include fresh insights, bonus content and a new episode with the latest news on this fascinating case.
 The story follows the rise and subsequent downfall of one of Stanislaus County’s most controversial defense attorneys, Frank Carson.
 In this episode, meet Frank Carson, Stanislaus County’s most controversial defense attorney, famous for his high-profile courtroom victories and take-no-prisoners style.
 A longtime nemesis of local law enforcement, he is representing homicide defendants in the very courthouse where he is on trial for murder himself.

 Transcribed - Published: 3 June 2025